lemonink/api-docs/README.md

 To authenticate any requests made to our API, you must include an authorization header.
 Also remember about a correct JSON Content-Type header.
 So each of your requests must have the following headers:

-*Note:* to test how API works, generate a test API token and use it when making calls.
+*Note:* to test how API works, generate a test API key and use it when making calls.
 This will behave as usual, but won't actualy make any changes and won't cost you a dime.

 ````
 Authorization: Token token=change-to-your-api-key